amolsood/notes/AWS/S3/Highlights.md

 - The bucket policy does not apply to older versions of objects (Even public)
 - Delete action on a version deletes that specific version of the object which cannot be restored (hard delete)
 - Delete action on the top level versioned object just adds a Delete marker (Basically creates a delete version of the object) (soft delete)
+- Delete marker's version is set to `some_id` if versioning is enabled, file can be restored anytime by deleting the delete marker
 - To Restore a deleted object, the delete marker itself can be deleted
+- If versioning is suspended for a bucket, a DELETE request: [Read Here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/DeletingObjectsfromVersioningSuspendedBuckets.html)
+  - Can only remove an object whose version ID is null.
+  - Doesn't remove anything if there isn't a null version of the object in the bucket.
+  - Inserts a delete marker into the bucket.
+  - Delete marker's version is set to `null` if versioning is suspended, file can be restored anytime by deleting the delete marker
+  - Even in a versioning-suspended bucket, the bucket owner can permanently delete a specified version.
+Only the bucket owner can delete a specified object version.

 ### Lifecycle management